ezsystems/EzSystemsRecommendationBundle/README.md

 ) }}
 ```

-You can also bypass named arguments using standard value passing as arguments.
+You can also ommit names of arguments by using standard value passing as arguments.

 #### The item id
 The ItemId mentioned throughout this documentation is usually set to the viewed ContentId.
 Depending on requirements, it can be set to a different value, in collaboration with YOOCHOOSE.

 ## Troubleshooting

 Most operations are logged via the `ez_recommendation` [Monolog channel](http://symfony.com/doc/current/cookbook/logging/channels_handlers.html).
-To log everything about Recommendation to dev.recommendation.log, add the following to your `config.yml`:
+To log all events from `EzSystemsRecommendationBundle` to the `dev.recommendation.log` file, add the following entry to your `config.yml` file:

 ```yaml
 monolog: